-A client asked us to perform due diligence and estimate the fair market value of a Wireless Internet Service Provider located in Illinois.
+A client asked us to perform a due diligence audit and estimate the fair market value of a Wireless Internet Service Provider located in Illinois.
 Several other suitors were also looking at the company, and we had to work quickly so that our client could decide whether or not this was a good opportunity and, if so, establish a fair purchase price.

 We prepared a list of more than 50 specific questions for investigation that covered all aspects of the acquisition that would be relevant to this decision, including market opportunity, competitive landscape, barriers to entry, technology, sales and marketing, operations and processes, management team, financial performance, and subscriber base.
 Then, we met with the management team at their headquarters, assessed their operations, reviewed and analyzed company financial and operating documents, and posed our own questions.